Louis of Nassau: Battle of Heiligerlee

 With the coming of Alva, Louis and his brother William withdrew from the Netherlands.
 From outside they gathered an army and in 1568, with the help of French Huguenots, they were able to invade from three sides.
 Louis and his younger brother Adolf would enter the northern Netherlands through Friesland, Jean de Villers entered the southern provinces between the Rhine and the Meuse and the Huguenots would invade Artois.

 The Army under Louis's command would eventually be the only one to gain a victory.
 Jean de Villers and his troops were captured two days after they crossed the Meuse, while the Huguenots were attacked and defeated by French royal troops at St. Valery.
 Jean de Villers eventually betrayed the entire campaign and the sources of the war-treasury to his interrogators.

-Louis entered Friesland on April 24, to which Alva responded by sending an army under the command of Jean de Ligne, Duke of Aremberg.
+Louis entered Friesland on 24 April, to which Alva responded by sending an army under the command of Jean de Ligne, Duke of Aremberg.
 The Spaniards had an inferior force, and Aremburg wanted to wait for reinforcements from the Count of Meghem, but he was late in coming and Aremberg's men were mutinous and pressured him to offer battle.
-The two armies met at Heiligerlee on May 23, where Louis ambushed the Spanish troops.
-Louis won the army the Battle of Heiligerlee but his younger brother Adolphus fell in the battle.
+The two armies met at Heiligerlee on 23 May, where Louis ambushed the Spanish troops.
+Louis won the army the Battle of Heiligerlee but his younger brother Adolf fell in the battle.

 Battle of Jemmingen

 Although William wanted Louis to retreat to Delfzijl, Louis remained in Groningen, where he met the much smaller army led by Alva himself (2,000 Spaniards against 12,000 Protestants).
-Louis fell back towards Jemmingen where, on July 21, 1568, the battle raged for three hours until Alva's army drove them over the bridges of the Ems and eventually into the Ems itself.
+Louis fell back towards Jemmingen where, on 21 July 1568, the battle raged for three hours until Alva's army drove them over the bridges of the Ems and eventually into the Ems itself.
 Many drowned trying to cross the river; Louis stripped himself of his heavy armor and was able to swim across to safety.
 In the end the Dutch rebellion lost 7,000 men at the battle of Jemmingen.